Transport in Tyne and Wear: National Rail

 Sunderland station (then Sunderland Central) station opened in August 1879, under the then North Eastern Railway.

 Nowadays the station is served by the Metro, with local rail services operated by Northern.
-The station is also served by less frequent, long-distance rail services, operated by Grand Central and LNER.
+The station is also served by less frequent, long-distance rail services, operated by Grand Central.
+LNER used to operate a once daily service but this was axed in December 2024.

 Northern provide an hourly service heading south along the Durham Coast Line towards Sunderland, Hartlepool, Middlesbrough and Nunthorpe (with some trains continuing on to Whitby), and an hourly service heading north to Newcastle, with trains then joining the Tyne Valley Line, continuing on towards Hexham.

 In March 2002, following the extension of the Metro from Pelaw to Sunderland and South Hylton rail services between Sunderland and Newcastle were amended, with Heworth Interchange becoming the single intermediate station on the route between the two cities.

 Former rail stations at Seaburn, East Boldon and Brockley Whins (as well as new purpose-built stations at St. Peter's, Stadium of Light and Fellgate) are now served by the Metro, with a frequency of up to five trains per hour, and a direct link to Newcastle Airport.

 In January 2006, open-access operator Grand Central was granted permission to run four trains per day between Sunderland and London King's Cross via York, with services commencing in December 2007.
 As of April 2022, Grand Central operate five daily services along the route.

 On 14 December 2015, Virgin Train East Coast began a once-daily direct train service between Sunderland and London King's Cross.

 Air

-Newcastle International Airport is the eleventh-busiest airport in the United Kingdom, with an estimated 5.3 million passenger-journeys made in 2018.
+Newcastle International Airport is the eleventh-busiest airport in the United Kingdom, with an estimated 4.81 million passenger-journeys made in 2023.
 It serves over 80 domestic, European and North African destinations, as well as direct flights to Cancún, Dubai and Orlando Sandford.
-The nearest similar-sized airports are Leeds Bradford Airport to the south and the larger Edinburgh and Glasgow airports to the north.
+The nearest similar-sized airports are Leeds Bradford Airport to the south, and the larger Edinburgh and Glasgow airports to the north.

-The airport is easily accessible by Metro, with up to five trains per hour serving Newcastle upon Tyne, Gateshead and Sunderland, with connections to North Tyneside and South Tyneside.
+The airport is easily accessible by Metro (roughly 5am to 11pm), with up to five trains per hour serving Newcastle upon Tyne, Gateshead and Sunderland, with connections to North Tyneside and South Tyneside.
 It is also served by bus services from Newcastle upon Tyne, Woolsington, Ponteland and Darras Hall.